 One of the remarkable paradoxes of Christianity is that we nourish ourselves as we serve others.
 The serving Christian is a growing Christian (qualitative growth).
-Serving church is a growing church (quantitative growth).
-Vision calls people for service.
-Where there’s no vision people become idle, selfish, self feeding, parasitic consumers.
+The serving church is a growing church (quantitative growth).
+The vision calls people for service.
+Where there’s no vision people become idle, selfish, self-feeding, parasitic consumers.

 3. Vision Protects the Unity

-Some one said “Team” means “Together Everyone Achieves More” – When there’s vision people work a team to achieve that vision.
+Someone said “Team” means “Together Everyone Achieves More” – When there are vision people work as a team to achieve that vision.
 Where there’s no vision each individual believes what he or she is doing is more important than what the other person is doing.
-Such beliefs breed competition, conflicts and divisions in the local church.
+Such beliefs breed competition, conflicts, and divisions in the local church.

 4. Vision Boosts Productivity

-Vision help the leader to focus the resources.
+Vision helps the leader to focus the resources.
 It makes keeping tabs on the progress so much easier.
 Some leaders are very busy in ministry but hardly accomplish anything at all because they don’t have a vision.
 They keep shooting in the dark.
 It’s a waste of energy and resources.
-It results in unnecessary burn out, frustration, disappointment and anger.
+It results in unnecessary burnout, frustration, disappointment, and anger.

 5. Vision Creates Momentum